 - Alternatives to the Rich Results Test

-Originally launched in 2009, the Structured Data Testing Tool is a web-based platform for validating schema (a type of structured data that we add to pages so that Google understands what they are about).
-You can use it to test structured data either by manually checking a code snippet or entering a URL to validate your implementation of schema on a particular page
+Originally launched in 2009, the Structured Data Testing Tool (SDTT) was a web-based platform for validating schema – a type of structured data that we add to pages so that Google understands what they are about.
+You could previously use it to test structured data either by manually checking a code snippet or entering a URL to validate your implementation of schema on a particular page.

-A simple tool in principle, the SDTT is something we use frequently in SEO.
-Whether adding LocalBusiness mark-up to a client’s location landing pages or improving how a blog appears in the search results with HowTo schema, the most important step is validating the implementation at the end.
+A simple tool in principle, the SDTT was something we used frequently in SEO.
+Whether adding LocalBusiness markup to a client’s location landing pages or improving how a blog appears in the search results with HowTo schema, the most important step is validating the implementation at the end.

-The Rich Results Test is a new tool for testing structured data and is designed to replace the SDTT.
-Much like its predecessor, the RTT enables users to validate either code snippets or URLs.
+The Rich Results Test (RRT) is a tool for testing structured data and is designed to replace the SDTT.
+Much like its predecessor, the RRT enables users to validate either code snippets or URLs.
 As you can see from the screenshot below, the most immediately obvious improvements are aesthetic:

-Certain types of schema used in publishing and the media aren’t compatible with the new tool, making it less useful to businesses in these industries.
+Certain types of schema used in publishing and the media weren’t compatible with the tool at first, making it less useful to businesses in these industries.

 RRT forces the user to test the AMP version of a page

 Most users won’t need to differentiate between AMP and non-AMP versions during their usual workflow, but, as others have pointed out, this could be a serious issue for publishers.

 This remains an issue with the RRT that has yet to be resolved.